webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Hooks to optimize the order of module and chunks have been removed.

-MIGRATION: You cannot rely on the order of modules and chunks in the compilation phase no more.
+__MIGRATION__: You cannot rely on the order of modules and chunks in the compilation phase no more.

 ### Arrays to Sets